Preethigaagi

 Preethigagi is a 2007 Indian Kannada-language romance film directed by S. Mahendar and starring Murali and Sridevi Vijayakumar.
 It is a remake of the 1997 Malayalam film Aniyathipraavu.
-The plot is of a love story between a boy and a girl, whose relationship is not approved by their families, who eventually elope.
+The plot is of a love story between a boy and a girl, whose relationship is not approved by their families, who eventually elope, but return to persuade their families to let them be together.